Times of Malta

 The young man, who has lost two uncles and an aunt in the Iran–Iraq War, believes that the world can be changed through the arts.

-He was speaking to this newspaper accompanied by Ukrainian film director Igor Parfenov and actress Ellen Slusarchi during their stay here to take part in the seventh edition of the Malta Short Film Festival organised by Tony Parnis and Joyce Grech.
+He was speaking to this newspaper accompanied by Ukrainian film director Igor Parfenov and actress Ellen Slusarchi during their stay here to take part in the seventh edition of the Malta Short Film Festival organized by Tony Parnis and Joyce Grech.

 The final event will be broadcast on TVM this Friday at 9.50pm and the awards will include a special prize by Matthew Martino Benevolent Fund, a UK-based international charity.